 Weed Control on Private Property

-The City doesn't regulate nuisance weeds, like dandelions, on private property.
-However, the City controls both noxious and nuisance weeds on City property using green turf management practices.
+The City doesn't regulate nuisance weeds, like dandelions, on private property but does control both noxious and nuisance weeds on public property using green turf management practices.

 - Discuss the concern with the property owner.

-- Provide your name, address, phone number, and the details of your concern.
+- Provide the 311 agent with your name, address, phone number, and a description of your concern.

-- The officer may issue an order, which allows the City to fix the problem and bill the property owner for the cost if there is non-compliance.
+- Issues an order, which allows the City to fix the problem and bill the property owner for the cost if there is non-compliance.

 For more information: